 What is the Chromebook Program?

-Starting in the Fall of 2018 students at JFK Middle school will be getting an individualized Chromebook to use at school.
+Starting in the Fall of 2019 students at JFK Middle school will be given an individualized Chromebook to use at school.
 Students in grade 6 will store the devices in their homerooms, picking them up at the beginning of every day and returning them at the end of their 4th period.
 If students need to take home a device to complete assignments they will be able to check out their device through the library system.
 Students in grades 7 & 8 will be assigned a Chromebook at the beginning of the year and will be expected to take the device to and from school daily–charging it at home in the evenings.
 For those who opt out of the program, they will be able to use the assigned Chromebook in the school only and will be expected to pick it up and return it by the end of the day.

 By clicking the pencil icon in the concept map above, teachers, parents and students will be guided to a page complete with resources on how to use common apps.
 There will be documents and video instruction on various applications that are used in the classrooms both by students and teachers.
 Some of the documents will be restricted to Northampton users and some are open to anyone.
 This page will continue to be updated by the IT staff.